ComplianceAsCode/content/docs/manual/developer/05_tools_and_utilities.md

 - `-ref`, `--reference` - What reference system to check for.
   - Defaults to `stigid`
   - `-o`, `--output` - Defaults `build/PRODUCT_PROFILE_tailoring.xml`, where `PRODUCT` and `PROFILE` are respective parameters given to the script.
+  - `--profile-id` - The id of the created profile.
+Defaults to PROFILE_delta
+  - `--tailoring-id` - The id of the created tailoring file.
+Defaults to xccdf_content-disa-delta_tailoring_default

 To execute: